-One of the biggest fear that I used to have was going out into public alone.
+Going out alone was one of the biggest fear that I used to have.
 And by going out I mean a bar, club, or out eating alone.
-I used to feel awkward and paranoid like everyone was staring at me thinking I am some type of loser as to why I am out in public at a social gathering by myself.
+I used to feel awkward and paranoid like everyone was staring at me thinking I am some type of loser as to why I am out in public by myself.

 Overtime I have learn to overcome my fear of going out alone.
 At least to an extent.
 For example I will go to a restaurant to go eat by myself but I still feel very uncomfortable going to sit at a bar by myself or going to a club by myself.